Meatfucker/metatron/README.md

 Go to the URL Generator on the OAuth2 tab and select the bot scope.
 Then select these permissions "Read Messages/View Channels, Send Messages, Manage Messages, Attach Files, Read Message History, Use Slash Commands" then use the link to invite the bot to your server.
 I may have missed one, if something is missing you can enable it later in server permissions

-### Conda Install (OPTIONAL) - This can be skipped if you dont mind if pip installs things globally.
+### Conda Install (OPTIONAL, Recommended) - This can be skipped if you dont mind if pip installs things globally.
 This can sometimes cause problems with other ML stuff so I always use conda envs.

 Install miniconda if you dont already have conda.